Alessio-Faina/NdisTrafficRate/README.md

 Every second an output is given with the current Tx/Rx bytes transferred

-It works by consultingthe NDIS interface via ioctl, it needs Administrative rights to work
+Works by consulting the NDIS interface via direct IOCTLs, needs Administrative rights to work